8go/matrix-commander/README.md

   his audience informed.
 - `poor man's diary`: a person could write a diary or run a gratitude journal by sending messages to her/his own diary room or gratitude room.
+- `ghost`: `matrix-commander` can be used in an ephemeral fashion, in a fire-and-forget style.
+A single batch command can log in, create a new device, send a message, and then log out and delete the device.

 # Give it a Star